Borf/RomMultiClientPC/index.md

 pause
 ```

-**Then run this script as administrator**
+After saving/downloading the script, run this script as **administrator** by right-clicking it, and click 'run as administrator'.
+The script will not run if it is not ran as administrator, as administrator is required to make a new user on your computer

 This script will ask for a name, then create a user with that name on your computer, copy the executable, make a link, and create a new startup file to start your new instance with the proper user.
-The user created will be made with the password set to the name of that character.
+The user created will be made with the password set to the name of that character, and you will have to enter this the first time you run

+After that, just run the batch file with the name or your alt that you entered

 ## Help!